 As mentioned, tour operators are companies that help you secure your trip to Serengeti Park Tanzania and all details of the activities you will be involved in, time of travel, what lunch you will be provided, when you will visit the national park and finally where you will be able to sleep after the long days tours.
 Be sure to book with a registered company so as to avoid crooks.

-For a traveler that has visited Serengeti Park, you will find the trip exhausting and you will be refered to an accomodation facility where they will spend their nights and rest.
-Serengeti National Park offers a number of accomodation facilities ranging from budget to luxury suits.
-Camping tents are available and with the right tour operator you will be given the accomodation facility that you desire.
+For a traveler that has visited Serengeti Park, you will find the trip exhausting and you will be referred to an accommodation facility where they will spend their nights and rest.
+The Park offers a number of accommodation facilities ranging from budget to luxury suits.
+Camping tents are available and with the right tour operator you will be given the accommodation facility that you desire.

 Accommodation in Serengeti National Park (lodges in Serengeti national park) is very amazing and fascinating in that even the cheapest lodges and hotels offer exceptional services.

 Serengeti Simba – It is among the Simba properties which are a 4-star lodge in Serengeti national park with an outdoor pool and restaurant.

 Serengeti Kati Kati Tented Camp– It is a mobile camp found in Serengeti and it is one of the Tanganyika Wilderness Camps, its location can be central Serengeti, Makoma 5 or Kimarinshe.
 It offers comfortable accommodations with the opportunity to enjoy the real Serengeti National Park safari experience in Serengeti plains such as the animals and the vegetations including the tent life.

 Grumeti Migration Camp – it is located in the North of Serengeti National Park within the Grumeti Wildlife Reserve.
 It consists of individual tented suites ten, along with separate dining, lounge and a bar area.